 - If you have delegated authentication enabled, you do not need to import users from AD first for JIT provisioning to create Okta accounts.

 - If you do not have delegated authentication enabled, you must import the AD accounts first, and they must appear on the imported users list for JIT provisioning to create Okta accounts.

-To enable JIT, click Edit under Just In Time ProvisioningProvisioning is the enterprise-wide configuration, deployment, and management of multiple types of IT system resources.
+- Scroll to the Import and ProvisioningProvisioning is the enterprise-wide configuration, deployment, and management of multiple types of IT system resources.
 Specifically, provisioning provides users access to equipment, software, or services.
-This involves creating, maintaining and deactivating required business process automation objects and attributes in systems, directories, and applications., and then click Enable Just In Time Provisioning.
+This involves creating, maintaining and deactivating required business process automation objects and attributes in systems, directories, and applications. section.